 What does this mean?
 An ERP can’t fully optimize the tradeoff between the cost of carrying inventory and maintaining the service level you’re trying to achieve.
 To these systems, a carburetor and a brake pad are both just parts.
 In reality, that’s not the case.
 For example, it’s easy to inspect brake pads for wear and estimate when they’ll need to be replaced.
 Carburetors, on the other hand, may fail with no prior warning.

 The problem with this shortcoming is that an ERP may make extremely expensive stocking decisions.
 If you want to maintain a 90% fill rate across all inventory, it will stock enough of each part to meet that goal.
 This compels you to procure more inventory than you need to keep an asset up and running.

-Simply having a part available doesn’t guarantee equipment uptime, and service organizations can find themselves failing to meet service level agreements while still showing acceptable on-shelf availability.
+Simply having a part available doesn’t guarantee equipment uptime, and your organization may fall short of service level agreements while still maintaining acceptable on-shelf availability.
 How does this happen?
-They are stocking the wrong parts, or the right parts in the wrong locations.
+You are stocking the wrong parts, or the right parts in the wrong locations.

 It used to be that only the service department cared about service and service parts, but with new revenue and margin growth afforded by offering differentiated service options, the service organization can become the star of the show.
-Are you still using an ERP system to manage your parts?
+Read the white papers below detail how discrete manufacturers are developing their aftermarket service strategies: